 Aside from the consequences of violating a TRO or FRO, being charged with domestic violence is a very serious criminal offense.
 If convicted and found guilty, you could be imprisoned, have the offense recorded on your criminal record, and not be able to return home after your release.

-If you have been charged with domestic violence and want the best outcome possible, then you will want to contact the law firm of Keith Hirschorn, P.C. for a free consultation with a domestic violence defense attorney by calling 201-798-4444 today!
+If you have been charged with domestic violence and want the best outcome possible, then you will want to contact the law firm of Keith Hirschorn, P.C. for a free consultation with a domestic violence defense attorney in Jersey City, NJ by calling 201-798-4444 today!